916 Area Code Insights: Key Facts About This Number

 Because of the overlay, as of September 2017, all calls made within the current 916 service area needed to start with 916.
 Dialing only seven digits resulted in an intercept message.

 Landlines also require a ‘1’ to be dialed before the area code.
-Mobile phones phones typically do not require a 1.
+Mobile carriers typically do not need a 1.

-There were several implications to the new ten or eleven-digit dialing requirement for businesses and consumers within the area code.
+There were several implications to the new ten or eleven-digit dialing requirement for businesses, their customers, and consumers within the area code.
 These are common to any area code overlay.

-For any call forwarding pointing to a seven-digit number within 916, the 916 prefix had to be added to the forwarding string.
+For any call forwarding pointing to a seven-digit number within 916, the 916 area code had to be pre-pended to the forwarding string.

-If a burglar alarm was programmed to dial a local seven-digit number rather than a toll-free number, the alarm had to be reprogrammed to dial 1 + 916 + the seven-digit number.
-CBS Sacramento reported on this.
+If a burglar alarm was programmed to dial a local seven-digit number rather than a toll-free number, the alarm had to be reprogrammed to dial this sequence:

 For point-of-entry devices programmed to dial seven digits, 1 + 916 had to be added.

-An area code overlay like 279 took a little getting used to for all involved.
+An area code overlay like 279 took some getting used to for all involved.

 The significant change in habit is that all phone numbers, even area code 916, must be dialed using ten or eleven digits.